 4.188.
-The radioactive waste should be properly segregated and characterized as early as possible in the transition phase taking into account both radiological and non-radiological aspects of waste (see Refs [34-38]).
-Emergency arrangements should also consider that, in order to support the emergency response actions, radioactive waste may need to be managed during the urgent and early response phase, before its characteristics are fully understood (e.g. to allow for mitigatory actions to be taken while protecting emergency workers).
+The radioactive waste should be properly segregated and characterized as early as possible in the transition phase taking into account both radiological and non-radiological aspects of waste (see Refs [34-378]).
+Emergency arrangements should also consider that, in order to support the emergency response actions, radioactive waste may need to be managed during the urgent and early phasecarly response phase, before its characteristics are fully understood (e.g. to allow for mitigatory actions to be taken while protecting emergency workers).
 In all circumstances, the mixing of waste from different origins and/or composition should be carefully considered for compliance with national regulations and guidance for radioactive waste management.

 4.189.
-The predisposal management of radioactive waste should take account of the characteristics of the radioactive waste generated in the nuclear or radiological emergency.
-The general requirements for the predisposal management of radioactive waste set forth in the IAEA Safety Standards Series No. GSR Part 5 [34] apply for such radioactive waste.
+The predisposal management of radioactive waste should take account of Based on the characteristics of the radioactive waste generated in the nuclear or radiological emergency.
+T7 predisposal options should be selected taking into account the general requirements for the predisposal management of radioactive waste set forth in Ref. the IAEA Safety Standards Series No. GSR Part 5 [34] apply for such radioactive waste.

-4.190.
-Advanced arrangements for predisposal management (e.g. pretreatment, treatment, conditioning, transport, storage) of radioactive waste arising from a nuclear or radiological emergency should include consideration of:
+- 4.190.
+Advanced arrangements for predisposal management (e.g. pretreatment, treatment, conditioning, transport, storage) of radioactive waste arising from a nuclear or radiological emergency should include consideration of: - National experience in radioactive waste management; - Acceptable waste collection points and their characteristics;

-- National experience in radioactive waste management; - Acceptable waste collection points and their characteristics; - Acceptable storage site characteristics (such as geographical, physical and demographic aspects, as well as the proximity to the affected site/area and the availability of necessary public infrastructure); and - The need for transport of radioactive waste, adherence to transport regulations [40] and any deviation from established practices, as necessary.
+- Acceptable storage site characteristics (such as geographical, physical and demographic aspects, as well as the proximity to the affected site/area and the availability of necessary public infrastructure); and - The need for transport of radioactive waste, adherence to transport regulations [40][39] and any deviation from established practices, as necessary.